dakuikui001/IS6751_fake_real_news_classification/README.md

 ### Key Features
 - Pre-trained GloVe embeddings from Wikipedia and Gigaword
-- Text preprocessing with stopword removal, stemming, and lemmatization
+- Text preprocessing with stopword removal and stemming
 - Variable sequence length handling with padding
 - Early stopping to prevent overfitting
 - Class weight balancing for imbalanced dataset